ibm-cloud-docs/vpc/vpn-onprem-cisco.md

 # Connecting to a Cisco ASAv peer
 {: #cisco-asav-config}

-You can use IBM Cloud VPN Gateway for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your Cisco ASAv VPN gateway to connect to VPN Gateway for VPC.
+You can use IBM Cloud VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
+This topic provides guidance about how to configure your Cisco ASAv VPN gateway to connect to VPN for VPC.
 {: shortdesc}

-Read [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before continuing to connect to your on-premises peer.
+Read [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before you continue to connect to your on-premises peer.
 {: note}

 ## Connecting an IBM policy-based VPN to a Cisco ASAv peer
 {: #cisco-asav-config-policy-based}

 Cisco ASAv uses IKEv2 when you have multiple subnets either on IBM VPC or your on-premises network, and on your on-premises VPN device.
-You must create one VPN connection per one subnet pair on an IBM VPN gateway because Cisco ASAv creates a new SA per subnet pair.
+You must create one VPN connection per one subnet pair on an IBM VPN gateway because Cisco ASAv creates a new security association (SA) per subnet pair.
 {: important}

 These instructions are based on Cisco ASAv, Cisco Adaptive Security Appliance Software Version 9.10(1).